afkk25/DressUp-application-Java-/README.md

 Usage: Run this class to manage a dynamic clothing collection with persistent data storage.

-├── LICENSE
+├── LICENSE\n
-├── README.md          <- Information about the project
+├── README.md          <- Information about the project\n
 │
-├── src                <- Source code folder for this project
+├── src                <- Source code folder for this project\n
     │
     ├── Clothes           <- Clothes Class
     │